No Recent Searches Found

 First Tech was ultimately chosen because it reflects a broader, more inclusive identity – one that allows us to grow while continuing to serve our members with the same dedication and values that have always defined us.

 DCU’s President/CEO Shruti Miyashiro will become CEO of the newly combined credit union.
-First Tech President and CEO Greg Mitchell is expected to retire on December 31, 2025.
+First Tech President and CEO Greg Mitchell retired on December 31, 2025.

 The combined organization will maintain corporate offices on both coasts, with the headquarters located in San Jose, CA. DCU will continue to maintain its branches and corporate offices in Massachusetts and New Hampshire.